 Sometimes going on a cheap package holiday can be a good way to save money and see lots of sights.
 I once took a coach trip tour of Europe, mostly central Europe, just after the Iron Curtain came down.
 It was interesting to see places that were just starting to modernize after having been under Communist rule for so long with no investment in infrastructure.
 This also meant that my money went further there.
 And as the travel was all by coach (apart from getting to the starting place) that meant it was an inexpensive trip.

-Budget For Your Travel Destination Images
+Budget For Your Travel Destination Photo Gallery

 You can also try to fake your location.
-Prices change depending on the country of origin, and you can drastically reduce the price of your ticket by “ faking” your current location.
+Prices change depending on the country of origin, and you can drastically reduce the price of your ticket by “faking” your current location.
 The point is to make it look like you are actually in the country you hope to go to when buying your ticket.
-You can either buy your ticket in the foreign currency, or mask your IP address (with the use of a VPN virtual private network), and/or using the airline's regional website (by using.
-Ca/Canada, .fr/France, .za/South Africa, etc. Instead of the.
-Com website).
+You can either buy your ticket in the foreign currency, or mask your IP address (with the use of a VPN virtual private network), and/or using the airline’s regional website (by using .ca/Canada, .fr/France, .za/South Africa, etc., instead of the .com website).

 Also be sure to not visit lots of sites with cookies in your browser.
 To get around this, use a different browser for each site you visit, or use private browsing mode (available in browsers like Firefox and Chrome) and visit each site in a different private browsing window, to start each site in a new session.
 That way, no website will know what other websites you are visiting.